doersino/UnicodeMathML/README.md

-# unicodemathml
+# UnicodeMathML

-UnicodeMath is an easy-to-read markup language for mathematics.
-This repository contains a UnicodeMath to MathML compilation pipeline.
-TODO more
+*UnicodeMath is an easy-to-read linear format for mathematics.
+This repository implements a translation of UnicodeMath to MathML – dubbed UnicodeMathML  TODO stolen from asciimathml.
+A playground allows for experimentation.*

-TODO note on "to be integrated into Markdeep"

-### Demo: TODO link to demo running on github pages
+#### Demo: TODO link to playground demo running on github pages

-## What's this *UnicodeMath* you're talking about?

-TODO comparison table: latex vs asciimath vs unicodemath on three star scale, with "source readability" 1 2 3, "ease of input" 2 3 1 or so, etc.
-TODO good running example: fourier transform

 ## Getting Started